godotengine/godot-docs/tutorials/performance/thread_safe_apis.rst

 in all scenarios.

-You should avoid calling functions involving direct interaction with the GPU on other threads, such as creating new textures or modifying and retrieving image data, these can lead to performance stalls because these operations require synchronization with the :ref:`RenderingServer<class_RenderingServer>`, as data needs to be transmitted to or updated on the GPU.
+You should avoid calling functions involving direct interaction with the GPU on other threads, such as creating new textures or modifying and retrieving image data, these operations can lead to performance stalls because they require synchronization with the :ref:`RenderingServer<class_RenderingServer>`, as data needs to be transmitted to or updated on the GPU.

 GDScript arrays, dictionaries